michaelyatco/choredoor/ChoreDoorNextSteps.md

 See if you can determine the last three properties.

-Hint: A class selector's property and value are assigned with:
+Hint: Experiment and look at other selectors for clues:
 ```css
 .class {
   property: value;